GPUPeople/cuRE/readme.md

 ## How to build

-Only Windows 10 (64 Bit) is currently supported.
+Only Windows 10 (64-Bit) is currently supported.
 Building the project requires
   * Visual Studio 2017 (15.7+),
-  * Windows SDK 10.0.16299,
+  * Windows SDK 10.0.17763.0,
-  * CUDA 9.2 toolkit, and
+  * CUDA Toolkit 10.0, and
-  * Python 3.5+.
+  * Python 3.6+.

 To initialize the build system and build dependencies, run `setup.py` from a Visual Studio 2017 Command Prompt.
 Once this is done, you can open `build/vs2017/cure.sln`.